-This project, currently under development, will begin on 1 July 2017.
-It aims to understand how diversity is understood and practiced in the emergency management sector, identify the constraints and enablers in implementing inclusion activities, and understand how diversity can serve to enhance the current operational environment and systems in order to provide a practical evidence-based framework tailored to the emergency management context that supports development and implementation of diversity programs.
+This new study, which began in July 2017, will focus on understanding how diversity is understood and practiced in the emergency management sector.
+It will also identify the constraints and enablers in implementing inclusion activities, and explore how diversity can serve to enhance the current operational environment and systems in order to provide a practical evidence-based framework tailored to the emergency management context that supports development and implementation of diversity programs.

 Cultural diversity in the emergency management sector encompasses gender, race, disability and cultural diversity.
 Currently, there are low rates of participation for women and participants from diverse cultural backgrounds in many areas of emergency management.
 This has ramifications for the capacity of the emergency services to modernise and build human service capability.
 The 2011 National Strategy for Disaster Resilience rightly identifies the importance of culturally and linguistically diverse variables, the need for disaster services to understand the needs of such communities, and the critical importance of community consultation and partnerships.

 This project will highlight relevant strengths throughout the emergency management sector, identify and value the benefits of diversity, and investigate what underlies current organisational behaviour.